Cameroon

 In 2022, the proportion of the rural population served with at least basic water in Cameroon was 52.5 %.
 The proportion of the rural population served with at least basic water of Cameroon increased from 34.2 % in 2000 to 52.5 % in 2022, an absolute increase of 18.3 pp increase between 2000 and 2022.

-Cameroon-proportion of rural population served with at least basic water: A Global Perspective
+Cameroon-Proportion of rural population served with at least basic water: A Global Perspective

 Cameroon-Access to Electricity